skippyr/themes-creator/README.md

 ## About

-A group of scripts to help you easily create theme files for some terminal emulators and applications.
+A collection of scripts to easily create theme files for terminal emulators and other applications.

 ![](preview.png)